 Designers’ choice of color for UI has a great impact on the overall aesthetic and functionality of a site.
 Color selection is complex and plays an important role in design.
-There is a lot to color theory — changing the hue or saturation of a color can change the mood and behavior of the user.
-It takes less 90 seconds for users to make a subconscious judgment about a product and more often than not, that assessment is made based on color alone.
+There is a lot to color theory.
+Changing the hue or saturation of a color can change the mood and behavior of the user.
+It takes less than 90 seconds for users to make a subconscious judgment about a product and more often than not, that assessment is made based on color alone.

 This schematic way of representing colors was developed by Sir Issac Newton and has since then undergone many transformations.
-Color wheel still remains one of the best ways to depict colors and see different color combinations.
+The color wheel still remains one of the best ways to depict colors and see different color combinations.

 There are two kinds of color models – Additive and Subtractive.
 The additive color model is used for digital screens while the subtractive color model is based on tangible colors like paint, dyes, and ink.
 Additive color model aka RGB system is built on primary colors of the spectrum and you are able to combine different colors to create a wide spectrum of colors.
 Subtractive model, on the other hand, is limited.
 It is best to convert your files into CMYK format to ensure consistency of colors before printing your final design.

 Color harmony refers to the organization of colors in an orderly and pleasing fashion.
 When colors are arranged or organized in the right way, viewers feel a sense of calmness and when there is disharmony in design evokes a feeling of chaos and disgust.
 To be able to arrange colors effectively, designers have to understand different color schemes and how they influence a web application.

 Monochromatic color schemes are based on a single color with various tones and shades of it.
 Its easier to create a harmonious design when working with a monochromatic color palette because of its limited color choices.